cocos3d/cocos3d/README.md

 or `cocos3d-OSX.xcworkspace` Xcode workspace.
 You can also open each demo project individually in the Projects folder.

-At the time of this release, the current version of Cocos2D is `3.2.1`, and by default, the demo apps within the Cocos3D distribution are pre-configured to use that version.
+The demo apps within the Cocos3D distribution are pre-configured to use `Cocos2D 3.2.1`.
 To build and run the demo apps with a different version of Cocos2D, follow the steps described below in the section titled [Cocos2D Version Compatibility][].

 The following demo apps are included in the Cocos3D distribution: